-For reasons of consistency, teachers will utilise standardised planning formats which allow for collaboration on Google docs.
+For reasons of consistency, teachers will utilise standardised planning formats that are held on

 WHAT IS ENGLISH ABOUT?

 English is the study, use and enjoyment of the English language and its literature, communicated orally, visually and in writing, for a range of purposes and audiences and in a variety of text forms.
 Understanding, using and creating oral, written and visual texts of increasing complexity is at the heart of English teaching and learning.